Forex Regulation & Investors Protection

 ■ CFTC –US Commodity Futures Trading Commission

-The CFTC is the US Commodity Futures Trading Commission was founded in 1975.
+The CFTC refers to the US Commodity Futures Trading Commission and was founded in 1975.
 CFTC is responsible for ensuring the smooth operation of the US options and futures markets. ► Visit the American CFTC

 Since 2010, the CFTC issued new regulations regarding the Foreign Exchange market: